top of page

 web plantalia.png

 In Matthew Battles’s book Tree, ferality becomes a way to reimagine our relationship with the living world.
-This book inspires me to foreground and animate the birds contained within my Plant artworks.
-I realize that these birds are ferals: unlike the plants, they belong to no classification.
+This book inspires Sylva Birds to foreground and animate the birds contained within the Plant archive.
+Debora Hirsch realizes that these birds are ferals: unlike the plants, they belong to no classification.
 They appeared algorithmically, unexpectedly and unsolicited.
-I have chosen to embrace them.
-I not only accepted their presence, but I favored it, by rarely building a composition without them. [i]
+She has chosen to embrace them.
+She not only accepted their presence, but she favored it, by rarely building a composition without them. [i]

 Matthew Battles, in his investigation on the Tree of Heaven (Ailanthus altissima), explores the reality of plants flourishing beyond human intention, thriving in disturbed, anthropogenic landscapes.
 He invites us to see them beyond categorizations of wild and domesticated, native and invasive, recognizing ferality not as degeneration but as a potent form of life, an adaptation that occurs without human permission or design.
-Feral trees do not merely endure; they embody transformation itself, proliferating across abandoned lots, highways, and fractured urban spaces, gardens, offering a living testimony to modes of existence outside the frameworks of control and aestheticization.
+Feral trees embody transformation, proliferating across abandoned lots, highways, and fractured urban spaces, gardens, offering a living testimony to modes of existence outside the frameworks of control and aestheticization.

 Birds have long occupied a threshold space between earth and sky, between presence and omen, the tangible and the ineffable.
 In Roman divination or auspicia, their flights and calls constituted a language of signs, an intricate code through which divine will might be deciphered.
-Sylva Bird tries to reactivate this ancient sensibility: not through naturalistic mimicry, but by generating presences that act as vectors of hidden messages.
-Their forms and movements are not random but beckon interpretation, offering the viewer encrypted signals from a world in flux.
-They do not simply appear; they ask to be read.
+Sylva Bird tries to reactivate this ancient sensibility by generating presences that act as vectors of hidden messages.
+Their forms and movements beckon interpretation, offering the viewer encrypted signals from a world in flux.

 Essentially, these birds are presented at human scale.
 No longer tiny figures inhabiting a distant sky, they stand in direct, corporeal dialogue with the human viewer.
 Their enlarged presence collapses the distance between species, transforming the encounter from passive observation into a relational field charged with mutual perception.
-Their scale insists on recognition, establishing a shared space where human and non-human exist not in parallel but in confrontation and entanglement.
-In this way, Sylva Bird invites a decoding not from afar, but from within the immediacy of encounter.
+Their scale insists on recognition, establishing a shared space where human and non-human exist in confrontation and entanglement.

 [i] Matthew Battles, tree, Object Lessons (Bloomsbury Academic, 2017)